SelinaLaveryDev/React-List-App/README.md

 # Demo

-The site was deployed using Netlify and is available [here]
+ - The site was deployed using GitHub Pages and is available [here](https://sml-40.github.io/React-List-App/)

 # Brief